All Products

 Getting started

-• Non-streaming call: Recognize a local file and return the complete result at once.
-This method is suitable for processing pre-recorded audio.
+• Non-streaming call: Recognizes a local file and returns the complete result at once.
+Suitable for processing pre-recorded audio.

-• Bidirectional streaming call: Recognize an audio stream and output the results in real time.
-The audio stream can be from an external device, such as a microphone, or read from a local file.
-This method is suitable for scenarios that require immediate feedback.
+• Bidirectional streaming call: Recognizes an audio stream and returns results in real time.
+The audio stream can come from an external device such as a microphone, or from a local file.
+Suitable for scenarios that require immediate feedback.

 Non-streaming call